tu6ge/phpp/README.md

-# phpp is composer replacement， writed with rust
+# phpp is composer replacement， writed by rust

 *developing!
 Dont used production*